tsterritt/jasypt/README.md

 Examples of using Jasypt encryption in different contexts.

  - jasypt-basics: junit classes to demonstrate using Jasypt encryption utilities, including adding a custom provider (BouncyCastle).
-   Also has a Main app to encrypt text.
+   Also has a Main app that encrypts plain text and prints out the encrypted value.

  - jasypt-camel-spring4: a simple Camel route and test clases to demonstrates how to configure the Camel properties component to use a Jasypt properties parser.
    Uses the custom BouncyCastle provider, uses Spring Java config.